 Early in the count, be selective.
 Wait for a pitch in your zone.
 If you see it, be ready to cream it.
 If it’s not there, let it go.
 Ted Williams and all the great hitters who have the natural talent to rely on their ability to instantly recognize and crush a particular kind of pitch have the luxury of waiting for something very specific.
 In 2002, Barry Bonds told broadcaster and former Cy Young Award winner Rick Sutcliffe that he had reduced the strike zone to a tiny hitting area, and that’s all he looked at.
 “It’s about the size of a quarter.”
 In 1986, Williams told Don Mattingly and Boggs, “until I got to two strikes, I looked for one pitch in one area, about the size of a silver dollar.”

 Don’t be afraid to take a walk.
-In beer league softball, everyone wants to get their cuts in. but in competitive baseball, take advantage of pitches outside of the strike zone and take your free pass to first base.
+In beer league softball, everyone wants to get their cuts in.
+But in competitive baseball, take advantage of pitches outside of the strike zone and take your free pass to first base.
 You’re just as likely to score from first base whether you walk or single.

 To me, on-base percentage is important, more so than walk ratio or home runs.
 If you’re on base, you can do something.
 You can manufacture runs.
 You get on base, everything else goes up.
 I’ve always wanted a .500 on-base percentage.
 I’ve always had one around .430 or .440.
 I should be able to get on base, if I’m patient enough.